Gunek-945/Animal-detection-system/README.md

 ### Set up CUDA for GPU Acceleration (Optional)

-If you have a CUDA-enabled GPU, you can set it up to accelerate the training process.
+If you have a `CUDA-enabled GPU`, you can set it up to accelerate the training process.
 Follow these steps:

-1. **Install CUDA toolkit:** Download and install the CUDA Toolkit from the NVIDIA website.
+1. **Install CUDA toolkit:** Download and install the `CUDA Toolkit` from the NVIDIA website.
 The version should match the requirements of the ultralytics library.

 2. **Install CUDA-Enabled PyTorch:** Install a CUDA-enabled version of PyTorch that is compatible with your CUDA Toolkit version.
-You can use the pip command provided on the PyTorch website.
+You can use the `pip` command provided on the PyTorch website.

-3. **Verify the CUDA Installation:** Run the following Python code to ensure that CUDA is properly installed and recognized by the ultralytics library:
+3. **Verify the CUDA Installation:** Run the following `Python code` to ensure that CUDA is properly installed and recognized by the ultralytics library:
    ```
    from ultralytics import YOLO
    device = YOLO("yolov8s.pt").device
    print(f"Using device: {device}")
    ```
-   If the output shows "cuda" as the device, your CUDA setup is successful.
+   If the output shows `"cuda"` as the `device`, your CUDA setup is successful.

 ### Model Training Steps